nicolasbrunner/articles/mountainbike/backtothefuturedrivetrain.md

 I’m convinced, that the majority of us doesn’t really need an electronic drivetrain.
 It doesn’t even make our lives easier.
 So why bother with the additional complexity?

+Many of us could also downsize in cassette range and benefit from reduced weight, improved ground clearance and a quieter riding experience.

-And if you happen to work for a drivetrain manufacturer and have made it this far in my old-man-yelling-at-modern-drivetrains word diarrhoea: I understand that you probably earn more with fancy electronic shifting.
+If by any chance you happen to work for a drivetrain manufacturer and have made it this far in my old-man-yelling word diarrhea: I understand that you probably earn more with fancy electronic shifting.
 I’m also sure you have done your market research and know, that this is what your customers want.
 Just note, that there are still some dinosaurs around who like a simple and robust drivetrain that doesn’t weigh a ton.
 At least I’m aware of one of those dinosaurs.
+Now, let's get back to the future.

 ## About the author